 c) that these satellites are constrained in terms of low on-board power and low antenna gain;

-d) that No. 5.XXX identifies the bands 137-138 MHz (space-to-Earth) and No. 5.YYY identifies the band [403-404] [404-405] MHz (Earth-to-space) for such applications;
+d) that No. 5.XXX identifies the band 137-138 MHz (space-to-Earth) and No. 5.YYY identifies the band [403-404] [404-405] MHz (Earth-to-space) for such applications;

 e) that ITU-R studies have indicated that other frequency bands than those mentioned in considering d) allocated to the space operation service below 1 GHz are not suitable for such applications,